AdamMohsen4/fitness-ai/README.md

 # Smart(er) Pedometer App
+## 2025-08-05 NOTE: This project is currently put on hold.

 An "AI-powered"🙄(I know...) step counter app built with React Native and Expo.
 The thought is to have a "narrative" llm integration that retroactively (or in real-time) provides fun facts based on route coordinates.
 ## Features

 - Real-time step counting using device sensors